Hazard Communication

 -

-16Ensuring Accessibility for EmployeesThis lesson is locked because you haven't completed the previous one yet.
+16Ensuring Accessibility for Employees20 MinutesThis lesson is locked because you haven't completed the previous one yet.
 Finish the previous lesson to unlock this one.

 Ensuring employees have proper access to hazard communication materials, such as labels and Safety Data Sheets (SDS), is critical to maintaining workplace safety and compliance with OSHA's Hazard Communication Standard (HCS).
 Accessible hazard information empowers employees to take informed precautions and reduces workplace risks associated with hazardous chemicals.